 The wording change here is proposed in order to be less prescriptive of the responses an RGU might give to issues raised in an objection.
-Currently, the rule provides that if the RGU chooses not to revise the AUAR documents in response to an issue, its other available recourse is to explain why it does not believe that the issue is relevant to "the identification and mitigation of potentially significant environmental impacts."
+Currently, the rule provides that if the

+RGU chooses not to revise the AUAR documents in response to an issue, its other available recourse is to explain why it does not believe that the issue is relevant to "the identification and mitigation of potentially significant environmental impacts."
 In hindsight, it now appears that this language is not broad enough to cover all possible reasons why an RGU might reject making a revision in the AUAR.
 Furthermore, in hindsight, this prescriptive language now seems presumptuous on the part of the EQB in telling an RGU how it should respond.
 The EQB proposes to replace the current language with the simpler but broader language "refuting the comment."

-H. If the matter is referred to the EQB under item G, the EQB shall determine whether the environmental analysis document and itsplan for mitigation issaee adequate, conditionally adequate, or inadequate.
+н If the matter is referred to the EQB under item G, the EQB shall determine whether the environmental analysis document and itsplan for mitigation isare adequate, conditionally adequate, or inadequate.
 If the EQB finds the documents conditionally adequate or inadequate, the EQB shall specify the revisions necessary for adequacy.
-The EQB shall only find the documents inadequate if it determines that itthey contains inaccurate or incomplete information necessary to the identification and mitigation of potentially significant environmental impacts, that the review has not analyzed sufficient development scenarios in accordance with the requirements of this part, or that the proposed plan for mitigation will be inadequate to prevent the occurrence of potentially significant environmental impacts.
+The EQB shall only find the documents inadequate if it determines that it they contains inaccurate or incomplete information necessary to the identification and mitigation of potentially significant environmental impacts, that the review has not analyzed sufficient development scenarios as required by this part, or that the proposed plan for mitigation will be inadequate to prevent the occurrence of potentially significant environmental impacts.

-If the EQB finds the documents adequate or conditionally adequate, the RGU shall adopt the documents under item E. If the documents iswere found conditionally adequate by the EQB, the RGU shall first revise the documents as directed by the EQB.
-If the EQB finds the documents inadequate, the RGU has 30 days to revise the documents and circulate itthem for review in accordance with items D to H.
+If the EQB finds the document adequate or conditionally adequate, the RGU shall adopt the document under item E. If the document iswere found conditionally adequate by the EQB, the RGU shall first revise the document as directed by the EQB.
+If the EQB finds the document inadequate, the RGU has 30 days to revise the document and circulate it them for review in accordance with items D to H.